fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
-- Double check that all Gen1-2 Pokemon have updated movesets
+- Double check that all Gen1 Pokemon have updated movesets
-    - Can start with Gen2 since there's less
     - Next do all starters/beasts/bugs/birds/etc.
+    - Not including cross-gen evos or regionals or already updated:
+        6 72
+        7 88
+        8 96
+        4 107
+        9 120
+        1 151
+        5 156
 - Update Skarmory's HP and Atk to 90 once Mega Skarmory is out.
 Will need to update Mega Skarmory's stats to have +100 BST
 - Turn some Normal/Flying types into either pure Flying or Flying/Normal?
 - Add in GMax forms as Megas with +20 to every non-HP stat?